 - The cap unscrews in less than 2 turns and has an inner sealing step to reduce nib drying between uses.
-The cap can be deeply and securely posted onto the back of the pen during use without risk of making unsightly scratches on the body.
+The cap can be deeply and securely posted onto the back of the pen during use without risk of making unsightly scratches on the body (except for the terracotta pens which should not be posted).

-- Available in unweighted or ballasted versions.
-The eccentrically distributed weight of the ballasted version acts like a roll-stop to reduce the chance that your pen will roll off your desk.
+- An eccentrically located weight acts like a roll-stop to reduce the chance that your pen will roll off your desk.

 The pen is made from seven nesting components, 3d-printed from plastic with characteristics matching the functional requirements of each part.